-The Warren County Dog Park is part of Warren County’s Eastham Park, located at the end of Luray Avenue in Front Royal.
-The facility provides a 0.75 acre area for smaller, timid, or older dogs; while an accompanying 1.90 acres allows larger dogs plenty of room to run.
+Located in Warren County's Eastham Park, the Dog Park is located where Luray Avenue meets the Shenandoah River in the Town of Front Royal.
+The facility provides a 0.75 acre area for smaller, timid, or older dogs while an accompanying 1.90 acres allow larger dogs plenty of room to run.

-The planning, development and funding of the park has come from the combined efforts of Warren County and the Warren County Dog Park Association (WCDPA).
-The WCDPA is a grassroots 501(c)3 association that was formed to bring together dog lovers to promote the establishment of off-leash recreation in our community.
+The planning, development and funding of the park came from the combined efforts of Warren County and the Warren County Dog Park Association (WCDPA).
+The WCDPA is a grassroots 501(c)(3) association formed to bring together dog lovers to promote the establishment of off-leash recreation in our community.

-The idea of constructing a dog park has been well received by the Warren County community, with many seeing multiple benefits that will result.
-The recreational area will provide dog owners in the area the ability to participate in a variety of activities that are not currently available including: off-leash dog socialization, safe outdoor recreation for dogs of all ages and sizes, and alternative exercise options for dogs with elderly owners who have difficulties walking their pets on a lead.
-Pet owners are also expected to reap benefits from the facility with research showing an increase in bonding between pet owners in the community, improved overall physical fitness of people due to an encouragement to exercise with their pets, and promotion of responsible pet ownership.
+The idea of constructing a dog park was well received by the Warren County community, with many seeing multiple benefits.
+The recreational area provides dog owners in the area the ability to participate in a variety of activities not currently available including: off-leash dog socialization, safe outdoor recreation for dogs of all ages and sizes, and alternative exercise options for dogs with elderly owners who have difficulties walking their pets on a lead.
+Pet owners also reap benefits from the facility.
+Research shows an increase in bonding between pet owners in the community, improved overall physical fitness of people due to an encouragement to exercise with their pets, and promotion of responsible pet ownership.
 The Dog Park is in its first phase of development with future phases including the possible addition of items such as agility equipment.
 Fundraising for future phasing is ongoing and interested donors can contact WCDPA President Kelly Walker at firstname.lastname@example.org.
 You can also visit the WCDPA Facebook page.

 To ensure the safety of park users and their pets, Warren County has developed Dog Park Rules and Etiquette that must be followed by all people using the facility.
 The Rules and Etiquette are posted at the entrance of the Dog Park, but can also be found by clicking on the appropriate tabs above.